String quartet no. 1

 World premiere: 2004, Tel Aviv Museum, Israel.
 String quartet Musica Nova

-In the first part of Israel, the intensity of the sound and the pulse between the different bars become noticeable through chords.
-After that the piece becomes dynamic, breathless, strict.
-The next part gives space to the four musicians to “narrate” individually.
-It is followed by a softer and hopeful sound and eventually the focus on the melodic and nostalgic element.
-Afterwards, a serene atmosphere is created with chords, reflecting the beginning of the piece.
-Appearing out of nowhere, a humorous “whistle” concludes the piece like the punch line of a joke.
+In the first part, the intensity of the sound and the pulse of the different bars become noticeable through chords that are played quasi without vibrato.
+After that, from bar 22 to bar 58, the piece becomes dynamic, breathless, strict until the intensity declines from bar 43 on.
+This transition gives space to the four musicians to “narrate” individually from bar 59 until bar 98.
+Now the energy changes into a softer, hopeful and more flexible sound, being transformed between bar 111 and bar 115 until eventually focusing on the melodic and nostalgic element.
+From bar 142 on, a serene atmosphere is created with chords, reflecting the beginning of the piece.
+Out of nowhere, the piece ends with an unexpected sound, as if with a punch line.

 “(…) das Streichquartett ‘Israel’ der griechischen Komponistin Konstantia Gourzi, die ebenfalls an der Hochschule in München lehrt, vermittelte mit seinen Anklängen an hebräische Melodien sowie dem Wechsel von dissonanten und harmonischen Passagen einen starken Eindruck von Innerlichkeit.”